mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Similar concerns exist in the peer-to-peer use cases of MLS.

-> **RECOMMENDATION:** In the case where privacy or anonymity is important, using
+> **RECOMMENDATION:** In the case where privacy or anonymity is
-> adequate protection such as MASQUE, ToR, or a VPN can improve metadata protection.
+> important, using adequate protection such as MASQUE
+> {{?I-D.schinazi-masque-proxy}}, ToR, or a VPN can improve metadata
+> protection.

 More generally, using anonymous credentials in an MLS based architecture might not be enough to provide strong privacy or anonymity properties.